WordPress/gutenberg/docs/contributors/documentation/how-to-guide-template.md

 ## Step-by-step guide

 The guide should include step-by-step directions.
-Use code snippets,images, or screenshots to help illustrate each step.
+Use code snippets, images, or screenshots to help illustrate each step.
 Include as many (or as few) steps as needed, try to keep each step short and easy to follow.

 ### Step 1: Optional: title